kletobias/p2022/_projects/steps-tabular.md

             if the case.
         - Try ensembles of estimators together with custom weights for each estimator in the ensemble.
-    - Go back and forth between tasks No. 2-4, as needed.
+    - Go back and forth between tasks 2-4, as needed.

 ### Task No. 6 | Present Results

 - Finalize the model.
-- Make final predictions
+- Make final predictions.
 - Document the process, that led to the final results.
 - Present your work and explain how the final solution solves the problem given at the beginning.